Qiskit/qiskit-metapackage/docs/install.rst

 --------------------

-IBM Q offers several real quantum computers and high-performance classical computing simulators through its `quantum cloud services <https://www.research.ibm.com/ibm-q/technology/experience/>`__ with Qiskit.
+IBM Q offers several real quantum computers and high-performance classical computing simulators through its IBM Q Experience with Qiskit.
 Follow these steps to set up your Qiskit environment to send jobs to IBM Q systems.

 .. note::